grycap/im/doc/source/manual.rst

    or 'python-cherrypy3' package.
 * `The Python interface to MySQL <https://www.mysql.com/>`_, typically available as the package 'python-mysqldb'  or 'MySQL-python' package.
+* `The Azure Python SDK <https://docs.microsoft.com/es-es/azure/python-how-to-install/>`_, available as the package 'azure' at the pip repository.

 Also, IM uses `Ansible <http://www.ansible.com>`_ (1.4.2 or later) to configure the infrastructure nodes.
 The current recommended version is 1.9.4 untill the 2.X versions become stable.